Superior Performance Center

 Physical Medicine and Rehabilitation, Pain Management, and Sports Medicine Clinic located in St. Paul, MN

 The combination of X-ray imaging and proper clinical evaluation is crucial for making an accurate diagnosis of injuries.
-Dr. Serge PierreCharles -- a Physical Medicine and Rehabilitation Specialist & Pain and Sports Medicine Doctor located in St. Paul, MN -- offers state-of-the-art, in-house X-ray imaging facilities to precisely and quickly diagnose various injuries.
+Dr. Serge PierreCharles -- a Physical Medicine and Rehabilitation Specialist & Pain and Sports Medicine Doctor located in Minneapolis, MN -- offers state-of-the-art, in-house X-ray imaging facilities to precisely and quickly diagnose various injuries.
 Call or click to schedule an appointment today.

 Imaging is an essential tool in sports medicine.
 It allows your Superior Performance provider to make an accurate diagnosis and avoids the potential for an X-ray to be misplaced when it’s sent to an outside facility.
 Patients and athletes undergo imaging to:

 - Decide time of return to play after injury

 - To undergo cardiac screening for sports physicals